aws-solutions-library-samples/guidance-for-a-multi-tenant-generative-ai-gateway-with-cost-and-usage-tracking-on-aws/README.md

 Add FMs through Amazon SageMaker:

-We can expose Foundation Models hosted in Amazon SageMaker by providing the endpoint names in a JSON format:
+We can expose Foundation Models hosted in Amazon SageMaker by providing the endpoint names in a JSON format as described in the example below:

 ```
 [